zyradyl-moe/archive.zyradyl.moe/README.md

 theme for poole.
 You can read more about that below, as well as the file list and what license applies to each one.
 For my own work, everything is licensed under Creative Commons Zero except where otherwise noted.
-If you are unsure, check the front matter in the page's markdown file for confirmation.
+If you are unsure, check the front matter in the page’s markdown file for confirmation.

 Thank you for checking out my repository.
 ~ Natalie Spencer (Zyradyl)